Klakskov/geck_project/README.md

 image that aren't there you will not receive an error.
 I did this to simplify and not consume too much of my time.
 There are the 4 endpoints that was needed: create, delete, listAll and resize.
 All of them works fine but, as I told, there aren't checks, if you upload a file you will see an error.
 If you create a file with a name ending as the type of the image, this one will be a "fileName.imageType.png".
+Also, the creation of exception handler and better logs could be greate to do too.

 I didn't do a WebHock, I thought about it but I didn't know what to do or how to do it in a simple way [ like, where should I send the mesasge?]